tadashi1977/repository2/README.md

-# Web Development
+# Web Development Classes

-This repository is for current website development projects.
+Early class projects in web development using jQuery, Bootstrap, Wordpress, and javaScript.